MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/private-link-and-dns-integration-at-scale.md

 - Networking shared services (such as network virtual appliances, ExpressRoute/VPN gateways, or DNS servers) are deployed in the **hub** virtual network (VNet)
 - **Spoke** VNets consume those shared services via VNet peering.

-In hub and spoke network architectures, application owners are typically provided with an Azure subscription, which includes a VNet (a spoke) connected to the hub VNet.
+In hub and spoke network architectures, application owners are typically provided with an Azure subscription, which includes a VNet (*a spoke*) connected to the *hub* VNet.
 In this architecture, they can deploy their virtual machines and have private connectivity to other VNets or to on-premises networks via ExpressRoute or VPN.

 Internet-outbound connectivity is provided via central Network Virtual Appliance (NVA), for example, Azure Firewall.

-Many application teams build their solutions using a combination or Azure IaaS and PaaS resources.
+Many application teams build their solutions using a combination of Azure IaaS and PaaS resources.
 Some Azure PaaS services (such as SQL Managed Instance) can be deployed in customer VNets.
 As a result, traffic will stay private within the Azure network and would be fully routable from on-premises.

 However, some Azure PaaS services (such as Storage or Cosmos DB) cannot be deployed in customer’s VNets and are accessible over their public endpoint.
 In some instances, this can cause a contention with customers security policies as corporate traffic might not allow the deployment or accessing of corporate resources (such as a SQL database) over public endpoints.

-[Azure Private Link][link-1] allows access to a [list][link-2] of Azure services over private endpoints, but it requires that those private endpoint records are registered in a corresponding [Private DNS Zone][link-3].
+[Azure Private Link][link-1] allows access to a [list of Azure services][link-2] over private endpoints, but it requires that those private endpoint records are registered in a corresponding [Private DNS Zone][link-3].

 This article describes how application teams can deploy Azure PaaS services in their subscriptions which are only accessible over private endpoints.